- Home Decorating

 What does the room have already that you are not willing to change.
 A wood floor?
 Perfect - already "western".
 Ugly carpet?
 A workable problem.

 What does your soon to be redecorated room have that you are willing and can afford to change?
 Scuffed and dirty walls needing a new coat of paint?
 Great!
 There's nothing like paint to completely change the feel of a room.
 Old, broken and dirty blinds?
-Throw them out and start afresh.
+Throw them out and start anew.

 The cheapest and easiest way to change the feeling of any floor is with rugs.
 The following are options beyond actual cowboy themes that add a western feel to a room: